-- 6.01 The Employer shall contribute the amount specified in Article 3:00 to the Millwrights Local Union 1460 Training Trust Fund for all hours WORKED by employees covered by this Agreement.
-All monies so accrued during a calendar month will be received no later than the fifteenth (15th) day of the month following. - 6.02 The Employer's liability to the said Fund or to any beneficiary or prospective beneficiary shall be strictly limited to remittance of the contributions in the amount and the manner, and at the times set out herein.
+6.01 The Employer shall contribute the amount specified in Article 3:00 to the Millwrights Local Union 1460 Training Trust Fund for all hours WORKED by employees covered by this Agreement.
+All monies so accrued during a calendar month must be received at Millwrights Local 1460's offices no later than the fifteenth (15th) day of the month following.

-6.03 The above-mentioned Training Trust Fund shall be equally and jointly trusteed by Employer and Union representatives.
+- 6.02 The Employer's liability to the said Fund or to any beneficiary or prospective beneficiary shall be strictly limited to remittance of the contributions in the amount and the manner, and at the times set out herein. - 6.03 The above-mentioned Training Trust Fund shall be equally and jointly trusteed by Employer and Union representatives.